bradleyramos/scripts/README.txt

     Prompts if trying to trasnfer to somewhere in source folder Recommends a UID
-    lanch_update.sh created, launching applications to be updated
+    lanch_update.sh created, launching applications to be updated new_user.sh:
+    filevault set up depends on the model of computer used (BUT WHY WHHHHHHYYYY)